 We found 4 orthopedic surgeons who accept Silver Navigate 2000 near Seattle, WA.

-Dr. H. Sagi specializes in orthopedic trauma.
-Dr. Sagi's areas of expertise include the following: fractures (broken bones) and trauma.
-He is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
+Dr. H. Sagi's area of specialization is orthopedic trauma.
+His areas of clinical interest consist of fractures (broken bones) and trauma.
+Dr. Sagi is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
 He studied medicine at the University of British Columbia Faculty of Medicine.
-Dr. Sagi's residency was performed at a hospital affiliated with the University of Ottawa.
-He is affiliated with the University of Washington (UW) Medicine.
+For his residency, Dr. Sagi trained at a hospital affiliated with the University of Ottawa.
+Dr. Sagi is professionally affiliated with the University of Washington (UW) Medicine.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Years Since Graduation

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include: